 Harvey Specter, a senior partner at a law firm in New York City, hires Mike, a college dropout with no law degree, as his junior assistant.
 Mike has a photographic memory, and so knows everything about the law.
 Harvey finds out Mike isn’t a law school graduate, but he loves his style and personality and hires him anyway.

 What follows is a crazy story with great characters and varied storylines that keep you interested and entertained for 8 seasons.

 Watching the show, and watching this character specifically, makes me want to move back to New York City, buy a bunch of stilettos, revamp my wardrobe and be my own badass self working in the major leagues and cutting multi-million dollar deals.

-Even more, he knows exactly who he is, what he’s capable of and where his boundaries lie.
-And THAT I think is what lends him his confidence and makes him so inspirational.
+He knows exactly who he is, his capabilities, and where his boundaries lie.
+And THAT, I think, is what lends him his confidence and makes him so inspirational.

 Channel Your Inner Harvey

 Bringing out your inner Harvey Specter is all about the following:

 Confidence is not just believing in yourself.
 It’s KNOWING yourself.
 Knowing your values; knowing what you will and will not stand for–and then getting up and incorporating that into your life.
 If you know you’re living life in a way that’s true to you, nothing anyone says can affect you.